A male Buddy for your child

 If writing the application is difficult for you for any reason, please contact the voluntary work coordinator of your area.

-The application is valid for three years.
 Remember to keep us updated about changes of address, need for the Buddy and if your child receives a support person, mentor, or another volunteer during the time of waiting for a Buddy.

 Here you find contact information of all voluntary work coordinators of Buddies for Kids – Mieskaverit®